velev1/CSharp-Part-2/03. Methods/homework/04. Appearance count/README.md

 ## Input
 - On the first line you will receive a number **N** - the size of the array
-- On the second line you will receive **N** numbers seperated by spaces - the numbers in the array
+- On the second line you will receive **N** numbers separated by spaces - the numbers in the array
 - On the third line you will receive a number **X**

 ## Output